 When the device state is Busy, an error may also be returned if the host computer refuses to release it for some reason.

-See also: IUSBDeviceFilters::deviceFilters[], USBDeviceState If this method fails, the following error codes may be reported:
+See also: IUSBDeviceFilters::deviceFilters[], USBDeviceState

 - VBOX_E_INVALID_VM_STATE: Virtual machine state neither Running nor Paused. - VBOX_E_PDM_ERROR: Virtual machine does not have a USB controller.